Suspiria (2018 film): Critical response

 Commenting on the performances of the cast, Kim Selling and Joule Zelman of The Stranger praised that of Swinton, but deemed Johnson miscast in the role of Susie, while Chang noted Swinton's performance as "one of her more restrained".
 Michael O'Sullivan of The Washington Post alternately considered Swinton's performance a "tour-de-force".
 Klimek praised the performances of all involved, while Ehrlich found Johnson's performance "thrillingly unrepentant".
 Truitt noted that Johnson "navigates [her role] with grace, and... captures just the right physicality in the various modern dances that ground the movie with a primordial weight and sexual energy."
 Sandy Schaefer of Screen Rant described Johnson's performance as "engaging" and Goth as "equally strong".

 The film's elaborate dance sequences were largely praised by critics.
 Gleiberman praised the dances, writing that they have "so much snap and thrust and rhythm you might call it an art-conscious cousin of the pop choreography of Bob Fosse... the movement is even more jutting and explosive, but it erupts from the women's souls."
 The New York Times stated in an article about the film's choreography: "finally, a film that gets dance right", while BBC reviewer Nicholas Barber says "the company's choreography is woven into the story.
 It's all deeply impressive."
 Alonso Duralde of TheWrap, however, negatively compared them to the dance sequences in Showgirls (1995) and Lost Horizon (1973), deeming the sequences "unintentionally hilarious pieces of choreography.
 The ludicrous terpsichorean display isn't helped by the costuming; the dancers all wear bright-red ropes tied in what appear to be Japanese Shibari bondage knots."
 Burr alternately praised the choreography, describing it as "propulsive... and ripe with the sight and sounds of exploding body parts."

-Argento panned the film, stating that "it did not excite me, it betrayed the spirit of the original film: there is no fear, there is no music.
+Argento was critical of the film, stating that "it did not excite me, it betrayed the spirit of the original film: there is no fear, there is no music.
 The film [underwhelmed] me", but he did call the film's design "beautiful".